 Established in March 2021, the Office of Senate Legal Counsel (“OSLC”) serves as the standing counsel to the Senate and Legislative Branch.
 Our office assists the Senate, and its committees and members, in drafting legislation and performing related legal functions on an impartial basis.
 Our office also represents the Senate and Legislative Branch in litigation before the Student Court, including by serving as Plaintiff and responding to cases that name the Senate or its actions.
 The legal issues encountered in providing this assistance include Student Association charter law, constitutional law, bylaw statutory law, and administrative law.

-Juan Carlos Mora, Senate Chief Counsel
+Henry Mills, Senate Chief Counsel

 Public Accountability Inquiry &